 Jasper Has a VIA Rail Stop

 Jasper is one of the stops on the VIA Rail route.
-The "Canadian," VIA Rail's cross country train, makes its way through Jasper en route to Vancouver or east towards Toronto once or twice per week, depending on the season.
+This cross country train makes its way through Jasper on the route between Vancouver and Toronto once or twice a week, depending on the season.
 If you're interested in Jasper, the VIA Rail is also a great way to see more of Canada, as you can take in the Rockies from the glass dome observation car.

-Flying between Jasper and Vancouver may be faster and possibly less expensive, but there is no better way to appreciate the Rocky Mountains than to be in the midst of them.
-Plus, your VIA Rail ticket saves on a night of accommodation, and depending on your package, meals.
+Although flying between Jasper and Vancouver may be faster and possibly less expensive, there is no better way to appreciate the Rocky Mountains than to be in the midst of them.
+Plus, your ticket will also save you a night of accommodation and some meals, depending on which package you buy.

-Banff is an ideal launching pad for exploring the big three local ski hills, which are some of the best in the country.
-A Tri Area Lift Ticket gives access to the slopes at Norquay, Sunshine and Lake Louise.
+Banff is an ideal launching pad for exploring the big three local ski hills, which are some of the best in Canada.
+A Tri-Area Lift Ticket gives access to the slopes at Norquay, Sunshine, and Lake Louise.

-Jasper has the lesser known but much loved Marmot Basin.
-It is generally not as crowded as the hills closer to Banff but does have 86 named runs on 3,000 vertical feet of drop, a lift capacity of close to 12,000 skiers per hour on eight lifts and a ski season that generally runs from late November to late April/early May.
+Jasper has the lesser known, but much loved, Marmot Basin, which is generally not as crowded as the hills closer to Banff.
+However, it does have 91 marked runs and a ski season that generally runs from late November until early May.

 Many Jasper Attractions Close in Winter

-Many locals will say that Jasper is the way Banff used to be: small (at a population of 4,500, Jasper is about half the size of Banff) and laid back.
-You are more likely to encounter locals in Jasper whereas in Banff, much of your contact will be with seasonal workers from Australia or Ontario.
+Many locals will say that Jasper is the way Banff used to be.
+With a population of 4,500, the town of Jasper is half the size of Banff and more laid back.
+You are more likely to encounter locals in Jasper, whereas in Banff, many of your interactions will be with seasonal workers from Australia or Ontario.
 For many visitors, the crowds in Banff, especially in the summer, can be overwhelming and they are willing to make the added effort to move on to Jasper afterwards.

-Because Banff is relatively close to Calgary and has the infrastructure to accommodate a wealth of people, it can be pretty easy to get in and out in a day with little planning.
+Because Banff is relatively close to Calgary and has the infrastructure to accommodate a large amount of people, it's pretty easy to get in and out in a day with little planning.
 In addition, Banff has outlying areas such as Canmore, that can handle accommodation overflow.
 If visiting Jasper, it's recommended that you plan in advance and book your accommodation and tour operator ahead of time.